When this happens...

 A trigger is an event that starts a workflow.

-Triggers when a new matter is created
+Runs when a new matter is created in Clio.

-Triggers when a new activity is created
+Runs when new activity is created

-Triggers when a new bill is created
+Runs when new bill is created

-Triggers when a new calender entry is created
+Runs when new calendar entry is created

-Triggers when a new communication is created
+Runs when new communication is created

 Triggers when a new contact is created